opnfv/sfc/docs/release/scenarios/os-odl-sfc-noha/scenario.description.rst

 The following are the Netvirt features that get installed:

-- odl-ovsdb-openstack
+- odl-netvirt-openstack
-- odl-mdsal-xsql
+- odl-sfc-genius
 - odl-neutron-service
 - odl-neutron-northbound-api
 - odl-neutron-spi
 - odl-neutron-transcriber
-- odl-mdsal-apidocs
+- odl-ovsdb-southbound-impl-api
-- odl-ovsdb-southbound-impl-rest
+- odl-ovsdb-southbound-impl-impl
-- odl-ovsdb-southbound-impl-ui
+- odl-ovsdb-library

-By simply installing the odl-ovsdb-openstack feature, all the dependant features will automatically be installed.
+By simply installing the odl-netvirt-sfc feature, all the dependant features will automatically be installed.

 The VNF Manager